matter-labs/zksync-era/docs/guides/advanced/02_deposits.md

 In the [first article](01_initialization.md), we've managed to setup our system on local machine and verify that it works.
 Now let's actually start using it.

+As part of this guide, the project must be initialized in [legacy compatibility mode](../development.md#legacy-bridge-initialization).

 ## Seeing the status of the accounts

 Let's use a small command line tool (web3 - <https://github.com/mm-zk/web3>) to interact with our blockchains.